FAFSA - Financial Services

 FAFSA = Free Application for Federal Student Aid.
 File it annually to be eligible for federal financial aid and state grants.
 Some scholarship donors also require filing the FAFSA.
 Vincennes University's college code is 001843.
 All campuses of VU—Vincennes, Jasper, Aviation Technology Center, and American Sign Language Program—use this number.

-To qualify for State of Indiana grants, residents of Indiana need to file the FAFSA annually no later than March 10.
-If you have any edits that need to be fixed, you have to do that by May 15.
+To qualify for State of Indiana grants, residents of Indiana need to file the FAFSA annually no later than April 15.
+If you have any edits that need to be fixed, you have to do that before we can provide any state grants.

 Each student needs a FSA User ID to electronically sign the FAFSA, and at least one of the parents of students who need to provide parent data on the FAFSA also needs a FSA User ID.
 You create this username and password at fsaid.ed.gov.
-Be sure to write down or print your username and password because you need to use it a lot.
+Be sure to write down or record your username and password on your cell phone notes because you need to use it a lot.
 We recommend you start a financial aid folder, and your FSA User ID is one thing to keep there.

 After you complete the FAFSA, one of two things happens.
 Either you get results that the schools you listed can use right away, or you are identified by the FAFSA processing center for verification.
 If your FAFSA is identified for verification, you'll have to provide us with more information that we can tell you about at that time.